-Raise the hand in front of the forehead, palm to the front, and swing the hand and forearm up and down several times in front of the face.
+Raise a hand in front of the forehead, palm to the front, and swing the hand and forearm up and down several times in front of the face.

-I AM READY Execute the signal ARE YOU READY?.
+I AM READY Execute (echo) the signal for ARE YOU READY?

 ATTENTION